Feb. 25, 2021

 This is my attempt at the Horizontal Stripes (hosoito yoko kairyō).
 Not as perfect as the example in the book but I like it.

-I also tried Diagonal Stripes (hosoito ichido kairyō) but it ended up looking more like Wind In The Pines (matsukaze arashi).
+I tried the technique Diagonal Stripes (hosoito ichido kairyō) but it ended up looking more like Wind In The Pines (matsukaze arashi).
 I tried to keep my thread wrapping consistent but I think the level of accuracy seen in the book is only achieved through years of practice.
 I also tried Pine Winds Crossing (matsukaze koshi).

 In my first attempt to achieve Pine Winds Crossing I got confused with the alteration of clockwise and counterclockwise wrapping of thread and fabric and ended up doing the same direction twice but on different sides of the fabric.
 At first I only saw my mistake in not achieving the pattern but after it dried I noticed that although I dyed it twice in the same direction I had switched which side of the fabric was out and which side was against the pole.
 The Pole Wrapped fabrics have a clear front (the side exposed to dye) and back (the side against the pole), but with this mistake I was able to create a fabric that is the same on the front and back.
 The effect is subtle but, when compared to the Horizontal Stripes, I can see it gave the stripes more depth and variation in color.